-Tibet is often remarked as the ‘roof of the world’.
+Tibet is often remarked as the ‘roof of the world.
 Tibet’s remarkable landscape is like no extra place on Earth: rocky, remote, and unforgettable.
 The vast Tibetan plateau distinguished against the snowcapped peaks of the world’s highest mountains will make you in surprise.

-The majority of Tibet sits at an altitude around 4500m above sea level.
+The majority of Tibet sits at an altitude of around 4500m above sea level.
 The Tibetan plateau stretches for some 2000km from west to east, with many peaks on the border of Nepal soaring well above that.
-With the Himalaya to the south, the Karakoram to the west, and the Kunlun to the north, you only have to turn your head to get another magnificent view of the mountains.
+With the Himalayas to the south, the Karakoram to the west, and the Kunlun to the north, you only have to turn your head to get another magnificent view of the mountains.

 A highlight of traveling to Tibet is the memorable flight to Lhasa over the Himalayan range.
 With clear weather, the views of Everest, Lhotse, Cho Oyu, Makalu and countless other peaks stretching into the horizon are breathtaking.

 Tibet is a superb trekking destination.
-The remarkable landscapes and Himalaya views are some of the greatest reasons to visit Tibet.
+The remarkable landscapes and Himalayan views are some of the greatest reasons to visit Tibet.
 As you trek the high passes and winding trails that are strewn with Buddhist prayer flags you’ll feel greatly inspired by this ancient land.

 Tibetans also worship the mountains as living deities.
-You will find people spinning prayer and walking around temples, monasteries, and mountains.
+You will find people spinning prayers and walking around temples, monasteries, and mountains.
 This is always in a clockwise direction, whereas followers of the indigenous Tibetan religion, the Bon, walk around sacred sites in an anti-clockwise direction.
 In spite of the magnificence of the scenery, the most memorable experiences of Tibet are the yak-butter tea offered to you, a spontaneous picnic with a herding family on the shores of a remote lake, and their unique cultural identity.